Jump to page content

 Evaluation

-However, Mistress Melanie is most pleased with the outcome, and I don’t suppose anyone will be aware of the flaws.
+However, FireSnake was most pleased with the outcome, and I don’t suppose anyone will be aware of the flaws.
 Being a stylised design gives you more leeway, and it can be reasonably interpreted as being a crest designed such that the shape of the flames is meant to be subtle.
 For now, I will just keep a mental note for the future.
-The GoddessofLooop however I am sure will be creating all of her own site graphics, although I do recall giving her a hand with the title design.